Grand Canyon of the Yellowstone

 - Brink of Upper Falls: While shorter than the lower falls, upper falls is equally impressive.
 The trail here leads to an overlook where the spray often creates afternoon rainbows.

-- South Rim Trail: This partly paved trail runs from near the Chittenden Bridge past Artist Point and on into the backcountry.
+- South Rim Trail: This partially paved trail runs from the Chittenden Bridge past Artist Point and on into the backcountry.

 - Upper Falls: This is an easy walk to two viewpoints of the Upper Falls.

 - Uncle Tom's Trail: Paved inclines and steps lead 500 feet down to a viewing platform for an intimate look at the Lower Falls.
 This walk is steep, and strenuous.
-Wear flat-soled shoes, as much of the walkway is made from perforated steel sheeting.
+Historical Tidbit: Uncle Tom Richardson used to lead visitors on guided trips into the canyon (along his trail).
+He used a series of rope ladders to access the bottom.
+In 1903 the Chittenden Bridge was completed and Uncle Tom lost his permit.

 - Artist Point: The often-photographed view of the waterfall cascading into the canyon makes it easy to understand this observation point's name.